-When set apart somewhat from the house, facade greenery can also act as a privacy screen.
-This applies to terrace partitions, balcony railings, large climbing plant walls, pergolas, carports, shelters for rubbish containers, and garden fences.
+Climbing plants are great for providing privacy, acting as a privacy screen when set somewhat apart from the house.
+This applies to terrace partitions, balcony railings, large climbing plant walls, pergolas, carports, enclosures for rubbish containers, and garden fences.
 Often no additional climbing support is necessary.
-You can delve into the respective themes offered in the links, and also find your way to the various climbing plants and trellis materials.
+You can delve into the respective themes offered in the links, and also find your way to our climbing plants and trellis materials.

-Closely planted annuals in pots or containers are usually enough for surprisingly effective visual protection against unwanted eyes, providing, at the same time, much charm with their brightly-coloured flowers.
+Annual climbing plants, sewn closely enough or planted in containers, provide a surprisingly effective protection from unwanted eyes, also bringing charm with their brightly-coloured flowers.
 Hops can provide considerable privacy, as early as mid-May.
-For particularly lush foliage and for quick greening, we recommend silver lace vine.
-The maintenance/pruning is, however, more laborious.
+For particularly lush foliage and for quick greening, we recommend silver lace vine, though the maintenance (pruning) is considerably more.
 This also applies to wisteria, though it grows more slowly at the beginning.
-Dutchman's pipe provides for especially dense greenery.
-Even grapevine and fruitless wild grapes are decorative.
-They provide lush foliage, however, earliest in late spring.
+Dutchman's pipe creates especially dense greenery; grapevine and fruitless wild grapevine add a certain aesthetic, providing lush foliage, however, earliest in late spring.
 For opaque surfaces all year round, ivy is the best choice, but other evergreen plants are also possible.
 The autumn foliage of many climbing plants is quite beautiful.